barn53/CoinThing/docs/index.md

 python -m esptool --before default_reset --after hard_reset --chip esp8266 --baud 460800 write_flash 0x0 <path_to_download>/cointhing_v1.3.0.bin 0x100000 <path_to_download>/spiffs_v1.3.0.bin
 ```

+That's all.<br>
+After a reboot, the CoinThing starts with the new version – enjoy!

 ##### If the CoinThing does not startup after update attempts
 You can erase the CoinThing completely (you cannot damage it).